Regions of Iceland: Get to Know The Country From Top to Bottom!

 Here you can find three of the most famous attractions in the world which is Gullfoss waterfall, National Park – Pingvellir and Geysir – a part of the Golden Circle route.
 This is where the whole trip usually start.
 Jokulsarlon glaciar lagoon is also located in this region.
 If you have not much time and want to see most of what Iceland has to offer- visit South Iceland.

-Regions of Iceland
+Regions Of Iceland

 1. East Iceland